infinity0/msg-notes/appendix/05-hybrid.rst

 When we exclude someone, as per previous sections, they stay in the channel until they are kicked, since they can't identify a success pF.
 This means that they have state inconsistent with other members, so we can't re-include them, until they've left the channel and reset their state.
+In other words:

+Rule IAL:
+  When someone tries to include a member into the session, who was previously excluded but not yet left the channel, auto-kick them from the channel.

 If everyone that wants to kick them leaves (e.g. disconnected), then they would never be kicked.
 So, they should auto-leave the channel after a timeout, in